 Barcelona loves Summer celebrations.
 The annual Gracia Festival is, together with La Mercè Festival in September, one of the main ones of the city.
 Every August, the streets of this charming neighbourhood change colour and it welcomes visitors to its delightful squares.
-This year it will take place from the 15th to the 21st of August (dates for 2016.
-Dates and programme for this year available in July 2017) I have summarized the best of the Gracia Festival 2016 so you can stop researching and enjoy the celebration.
+In 2017 it will take place from the 14th to the 21st of August.
+I have summarized the best of the Gracia Festival 2017 so you can stop researching and enjoy the celebration.

 - 1.1 Walk through the decorated streets

 - 1.2 Enjoy the liveliness of the street parades